Luis Arraez Player Props: Marlins vs. Blue Jays

-The Miami Marlins and Luis Arraez, who went 5-for-5 with two RBI last time in action, battle Yusei Kikuchi and the Toronto Blue Jays at LoanDepot park, Tuesday at 6:40 PM ET.
+Luis Arraez -- 1-for-4 in his last game -- will be in action for the Miami Marlins versus the Toronto Blue Jays, with Kevin Gausman on the mound, on June 21 at 12:10 PM ET.

-In his last game, he reached base in all five of his plate appearances (5-for-5 with two RBI) against the Blue Jays.
+In his most recent game, he went 1-for-4 against the Blue Jays.

 Luis Arraez Game Info & Props vs. the Blue Jays